nixworks/public/news/2013/08/28/README.md

 ##### Iran
 ### [Iran pursues the 1953 Iranian coup d'tat case, which was orchestrated by US and Britain, in the international courts at The Hague.
 CIA officially admitted role in the coup on 20 August 2013. ](/news/2013/08/28/iran-pursues-the-1953-iranian-coup-d-etat-case-which-was-orchestrated-by-us-and-britain-in-the-international-courts-at-the-hague-cia-offi.md)
-_Context: The Hague, Iran, US, 1953 Iranian coup d'tat, United Kingdom_
+_Context: US, Iran, The Hague, United Kingdom, 1953 Iranian coup d'tat_

 ## [Previous Day...](/news/2013/08/27/index.md)